erg-lang/erg/doc/EN/compiler/inference.md

 subst_call_ret([X, Y], (?T, ?U) -> ?U) == Y
 ```

-## semi-unification
+## Semi-unification

-A variant of unification is called semi-unification (__Semi-unification__).
+A variant of unification is called __semi-unification__.
 This is the operation that updates the type variable constraints to satisfy the subtype relation.
 In some cases, type variables may or may not be unifying, hence the term "semi" unification.

 Semi-unification occurs, for example, during argument assignment.